 Bipolar disorder, type II: has never had a full manic episode; at least one hypomanic episode and at least one major depressive episode.

 The DSM-5 does not distinguish in its definition between bipolar disorders in adults and children.
 The prevalence in children is lower than in adults, but becomes more frequent in teenagers.
 In children and adolescents, the disease can be more severe and the cycles between mania and depression much quicker.
 The diagnosis can be controversial, as criteria overlap with other childhood conditions such as ADHD and oppositional defiant disorder.

 Suicide is an important causes of death globally.
-In people aged 15 to 44 years, self-inflicted injury is the fourth-leading cause of death and the sixth-leading cause of ill health and disability worldwide, making suicide a significant public health concern.
+In people aged 15 to 44 years, suicide is the fourth-leading cause of death and the sixth-leading cause of ill health and disability worldwide, making suicide a significant public health concern.
 Suicide risk management refers to the identification, assessment, and treatment of a person exhibiting suicidal behaviour.
 It is an ongoing process in the treatment of a person who has a mental disorder, but may also be relevant for those with no previous psychiatric diagnosis.

 BMJ Publishing Group

 This overview has been compiled using the information in existing sub-topics.

 Use of this content is subject to our disclaimer